 But, if you are planning on going all out, the two most impressive hotels in The Hague would be Hotel des Indes and Kurhaus:

 - Hotel des Indes: A historical hotel in the center of The Hague, built in 1858 as a city palace and a hotel since 1881.
 Completely renovated by interior designer Jacques Garcia in 2006, the 92 guest rooms and suites blend contemporary amenities with traditional architectural statements.

 - Kurhaus: A beautiful, iconic hotel right on the boardwalk of Scheveningen. the Kurhaus was built in 1885 by German architects Johann Friedrich Henkenhaf and Friedrich Ebert from the Krasnapolsky Hotel in Amsterdam.
 Kurhaus is the place to be for a classical Grand Hotel experience in a historical ambiance, with a sea view.

 And, even if you don’t stay in either of these hotels, visit them anyway because they are definitely worth a look!

 I would say it is!
-It has plenty to offer any type of traveler and, with more than 20 million visitors each year I guess I’m not the only one who thinks so!
+The city has plenty to offer any type of traveler and, with more than 20 million people visiting The Hague each year I guess I’m not the only one who thinks so!